 Gemini 3.1 Pro Preview

-Google's current high-end Gemini preview model for multimodal reasoning, agentic workflows, and long-context analysis.
+Google's current premium Gemini 3.1 preview model for multimodal reasoning, coding, long-context analysis, and agentic workflows.

 Overview

-Gemini 3.1 Pro Preview is Google’s current high-end Gemini preview model, positioned as the migration target for the deprecated Gemini 3 Pro Preview.
-It is aimed at multimodal understanding, agentic capabilities, coding-heavy workflows, and long-context reasoning where teams want the newest Google model behavior before a stable release arrives.
+Gemini 3.1 Pro Preview is Google’s current premium Gemini preview model, positioned as the migration target for the shut down Gemini 3 Pro Preview.
+Google’s May 2026 Gemini API docs list it at the top of the Gemini 3 section alongside Gemini 3 Flash, Gemini 3.1 Flash-Lite, Gemini 3.1 Flash Live, and Gemini 3.1 Flash TTS.
+It is aimed at multimodal understanding, agentic capabilities, coding-heavy workflows, and long-context reasoning where teams want Google’s newest premium model behavior before a stable release arrives.

 Unlike Gemini 2.5 Pro, Gemini 3.1 Pro Preview is still a preview model.
 That means behavior, pricing, and lifecycle guarantees can change faster than on stable Gemini 2.5 tiers, so production teams should use stronger evaluation and fallback discipline.